lsst-sqre/phalanx/docs/admin/installation.rst

 #.
 If you are deploying on Google Cloud Platform, consider converting the dynamically-assigned IP address to a static IP.
    You can do this in the GCP console under :menuselection:`VPC Network -> IP addresses`.

 #.
+If you are doing a complete reinstallation of a Phalanx instance (e.g. Kubernetes has been completely destroyed and the cluster recreated), you may wish to run ``phalanx secrets sync --regenerate`` in order to recreate any randomly-generated secrets, rather than using the set from the previous installation.

+#.
 Debug any problems during installation.
    The most common source of problems are errors or missing configuration in the :file:`values-{environment}.yaml` files you created for each application.
    You can safely run the installer repeatedly as you debug and fix issues.

+   * If you get a message indicating that ``argocd`` plaintext login has failed, the actual error is that your local ``argocd`` executable is obsolete.
+     Update ``argocd`` and try again.

 Using a Vault token rather than AppRole
 =======================================